08 Nov Alzheimer’s Disease: Time to Take a Closer Look

 Alzheimer’s care should be performed in a special facility by people who are specially trained.
-Caring for a loved one with this disease can be done at home, though the person doing the care should be prepared for a long, very challenging task.
+Caring for a loved one with the disease can be done at home, though the person doing the care should be prepared for a long, very challenging task.
 While it’s important to do what’s best for the patient, living with Alzheimer’s is very hard.
-We should try and make the rest of our loved ones’ lives as comfortable as possible.
+We should try to make the rest of our loved ones’ lives as comfortable as possible.

 Choosing an Alzheimer’s Care Facility